 I’m John Pepper.
 Thanks for stopping by.

-I also co-founded Boloco in 1997 with partners Adam Liebman, Jason Hutchinson and Gregg Harris.
+I co-founded Boloco in 1997 with partners Adam Liebman, Jason Hutchinson and Gregg Harris – and if people know my name, its usually attached to Boloco.
 The first Boloco business plan was written as part of an Entrepreneurship class during my second year at Tuck.
 We opened our first location at the Berklee College of Music in Boston.
-While Boloco quickly became known for its unique variety of delicious and globally inspired burritos, bowls, smoothies and shakes, its mantra “even a burrito aspires” over time guided my terrific teams of people to cultivate a nationally-recognized, awrd-winning consumer brand.
+While Boloco quickly became known for its unique variety of delicious and globally inspired burritos, bowls, smoothies and shakes, its mantra “even a burrito aspires” over time guided my terrific teams of people to cultivate a nationally-recognized, award-winning consumer brand.
 Boloco’s appealingly off-center and honest brand personality, its maniacal commitment to amazing its guests, its innovative use of technology to enhance visitor experiences and its early leadership in environmental improvement efforts have all contributed to its reputation

-In 2019, our average hourly wage is just over $15.25, including earned over time for those who request it.
-Our minimum starting wage is $13 per hour.
+In 2019, our average hourly wage was just over $15.25, including earned over time for those who request it.
+In 2021, the average hourly wage surpassed $18.00.
+Our minimum starting wage is $15 per hour in MA and $16 per hour in NH.
 We do these things while trying to maintain a respectable level of profitability… it’s not a given we will always be able to do this.
 But we will keep trying.

-I did get lucky a couple of times and won the 2012 Regional Ernst & Young Entrepreneur of the Year and one of the top 24 “Movers and Shakers” in the restaurant industry by Fast Casual for my “brutal honesty” and transparency.
-I like to speak at conferences and universities on entrepreneurship, raising capital, impactful social media strategies, and technology in restaurants.
+I did get lucky a couple of times and won the 2012 Regional Ernst & Young Entrepreneur of the Year and in 2017 was named one of the top 24 “Movers and Shakers” in the restaurant industry by Fast Casual for my “brutal honesty” and transparency.
+I like to speak at conferences and universities on social justice in business, inclusive entrepreneurship, the highlights and pitfalls of raising institutional capital and technology in restaurants and small business.
 I was also honored to be asked to present my views on the business case for higher wages at TEDxNortheasternU in 2014.

 I graduated from Dartmouth College in 1991 and the Tuck School of Business in 1997.
 I’m originally from Cincinnati, OH and continue to salivate over 2 cheese coneys and a 3-way from Skyline Chili followed by Black Raspberry Chip Ice Cream from Graeter’s.